Adopting an interdisciplinary approach, this proposed mini symposium aims to update our current knowledge in the field of nanotoxicology.

 Distinguished scientists in the field of nanotoxicology will be invited to give keynote lectures/oral presentations during the symposium.
 In addition to experienced and senior scientists, young scientists are encouraged to actively participate and present their work in this workshop, including poster presentations.

-Registration for the event will close on Friday 12th May.
 Registration for the event is free and lunch will be provided.
 Delegates will however have to arrange and pay for their accommodation and dinner.
 Various options are available in the beautiful coastal and historic city of Plymouth (www.visitplymouth.co.uk/accommodation).